 - System designing (selection of the architecture, interface, and so on).

 - Coding (system design execution with the help of code).

 - Testing (independent validation and verification).
-The system should refer all available requirements.
-This relates not only to the product functional but to its design too.
-After fixing of the detected bugs the product is tested again.
+The system should refer to all available requirements.
+This relates not only to the product's function but to its design too.
+After fixing the detected bugs the product is tested again.
 But this time, the specialists conduct regression testing.